Plant care

 Is white bird of paradise toxic to cats and dogs?

-White bird of paradise is mildly toxic to pets.
+White bird of paradise is toxic to pets.
 ASPCA lists Strelitzia as toxic to cats, dogs, and horses due to hydrocyanic acid in the flowers and seeds.
 Symptoms include nausea, diarrhoea, and drowsiness.

 What USDA hardiness zone does white bird of paradise grow in?